mvromer/Blazor.WebAssembly.SingleSpa/README.md

 ## Applicable Versions

-The Blazor.WebAssembly.SingleSpa NuGet package contains support for projects targeting both .NET 6 and .NET 7.
+The Blazor.WebAssembly.SingleSpa NuGet package contains (lightly-tested) support for projects targeting both .NET 6 and .NET 7.
 Specifically, the assets for each target framework version were built from the following specific versions of ASP.NET Core:

 Target Framework Version | ASP.NET Core Version
 -------------------------|---------------------